pletzer/collab_workflow/README.md

  1. Fork the project repo from `https://github.com/pletzer/collab_workflow`.
 This will create your personal repo. <a href="https://github.com/pletzer/collab_workflow/blob/master/fork.png">Click here to see how to fork</a>.

  2. Clone your personal repo (i.e. download it) `git clone https://github.com/$GITUSER/collab_workflow`. <a href="https://github.com/pletzer/collab_workflow/blob/master/clone.png">Click here to see how to clone</a>.
-If using TortoiseGit then go to the Windows Explorer window in which you want the folder created, right-click, and click "Git Clone...".
+If using TortoiseGit then go to the Windows Explorer window in which you want the folder created
+   1. right-click
+   2. click "Git Clone...".
 A window will appear, if you're happy with the options, just click OK.
-Your personal repo will download to your computer.
+Your personal repo will download to your computer

  3. Create a feature branch in your personal master branch.
 A branch represents a topic (an idea, a concept, a bug fix, etc.) and should be named appropriately.
 In the following we call our new development branch `new_population_assessment`.
 Then
-    * `git checkout -b new_population_assessment` (checks out and creates the branch). <a href="https://github.com/pletzer/collab_workflow/blob/master/new_branch.png">How to create a new branch with TortoiseGit.</a>
+    1. `git checkout -b new_population_assessment` (checks out and creates the branch). <a href="https://github.com/pletzer/collab_workflow/blob/master/new_branch.png">How to create a new branch with TortoiseGit.</a>
-    * modify and `git commit -a` your changes. <a href="https://github.com/pletzer/collab_workflow/blob/master/commit1.png">How to commit changes with TortoiseGit.</a>
+    2. modify and `git commit -a` your changes. <a href="https://github.com/pletzer/collab_workflow/blob/master/commit1.png">See here how to commit changes with TortoiseGit.</a>
-    * push your changes to your remote personal branch, `git push origin new_population_assessment`. <a href="https://github.com/pletzer/collab_workflow/blob/master/push1.png">How to push changes with TortoiseGit</a> <a href="https://github.com/pletzer/collab_workflow/blob/master/push2.png">and confirm the changes.</a>
+    3. push your changes to your remote personal branch, `git push origin new_population_assessment`. <a href="https://github.com/pletzer/collab_workflow/blob/master/push1.png">See here how to push changes with TortoiseGit</a> <a href="https://github.com/pletzer/collab_workflow/blob/master/push2.png">and confirm the changes.</a>

  **Working with TortoiseGit:** for the equivalent of the above commands, the right-click menu is used